Oklahoma State Cowboys football: Les Miles era (2001–2004)

-Mike Gundy era (2005–present)
+Mike Gundy era (2005–2025)

 Mike Gundy was promoted from offensive coordinator and named immediately as Miles' successor and the 22nd head coach at Oklahoma State.
 Gundy is one of three head football coaches at Oklahoma State to have played for Oklahoma State, along with Jim Lookabaugh and Floyd Gass.
-His first season saw the expulsion of 11 players from the team and the Cowboys struggled to a 4–7 record winning only one Big 12 conference game.
-In his second season, the Cowboy offense began to click and the Cowboys would finish 7–6 including a victory over the Alabama Crimson Tide in the Independence Bowl.
-In 2007, the Cowboys again posted a 6–6 regular season record and a bowl win over the Indiana Hoosiers in the Insight Bowl.
+His first season saw the expulsion of 11 players from the team and the Cowboys struggled to a 4–7 record, winning only one Big 12 conference game.
+In his second season, the Cowboy offense began to click and the Cowboys would finish 7–6, punctuated by a victory over Alabama in the Independence Bowl.
+In 2007, the Cowboys again posted a 6–6 regular season record and a bowl win over Indiana in the Insight Bowl.
 After their second straight bowl appearance, Gundy was rewarded with a contract extension through the 2013 season.

-After posting a 9–3 regular season record in 2008, Coach Gundy received a new seven-year contract worth $15.7 million.
-The contract, which extends through the 2015 season, was taken into effect on January 1, 2009.
-Gundy's tenure as head coach of the Cowboys has seen the rise and expansion of not only his football program, but the football facilities as well.
-The Cowboys began the 2009 season ranked No. 9 in the country in the AP Top 25, but the dreams of a miracle season were crushed when the Pokes lost 45–35 to the unranked Houston Cougars at home the following week, and later finding out that star wide receiver Dez Bryant was ruled ineligible for the remainder of the season, for lying to the NCAA about having contact with 8-time pro bowler Deion Sanders, which wasn't an NCAA violation in the first place.
-The following year, Oklahoma State hired Offensive Coordinator Dana Holgorsen from the University of Houston.
-In 2010 coach Gundy recorded the first ever 11-win season in Oklahoma State history.
-What was supposed to be a rebuilding year turned into the best in school history.
+After posting a 9–3 regular season record and Holiday Bowl appearance in 2008, Coach Gundy received a new seven-year contract worth $15.7 million.
+The Cowboys began the 2009 season ranked 9th in the country in the AP Poll, but the dreams of a miracle season were crushed when Oklahoma State lost to the unranked Houston Cougars at home the following week, and later finding out that star wide receiver Dez Bryant was controversially ruled ineligible for the remainder of the season, for failing to disclose contact with 8-time pro bowler Deion Sanders to the NCAA.
+The Cowboys would finish 9–4 with a Cotton Bowl loss to Ole Miss.
+The following year, Oklahoma State hired offensive coordinator Dana Holgorsen from the University of Houston.
+In 2010, Coach Gundy recorded the first ever 11-win season in Oklahoma State history.
+What was supposed to be a rebuilding year turned into one of the best in school history, as the Cowboys dominated Arizona in the Alamo Bowl, finishing the season ranked 10th in the Coaches Poll.